kettle-7/platypuss/cordectropuss/www/tos.md

 ## Data they can't collect

-- Your password: this is never shared with server owners.
+- Your password: this is never shared with anyone.
 - Your email address: this is never shared with anybody.
 - The other servers you're in, this isn't shared with anybody else either.